 The survival blade I like best is the Tool Logic SL3 ($20).
 This only has a 3-inch blade, but it weighs 2-ounces and I find it to be the best compromise between utility and weight.

 If your plans depends more heavily on your knife, you will have to accept a little extra weight for a longer blade.
-Your best bet there will be the Gerber Bear Grylls-model survival knife ($40 and 11 ounces).
+A good bet there will be something like the Gerber Bear Grylls-model survival knife ($40 and 11 ounces).
 This even has a built-in sharpener.

 In the end, the knife you need depends on where you are going and what your plan is.
 If you are going to be slugging through deep jungle, get a machete.
 If you’re going to be fishing, maybe you need a Swiss Army knife or a Leatherman.
 Maybe all you need is a small, light knife to cut open your dried food packages.
 A knife can be a useful tool if you plan ahead, but the most important thing is that you have a plan.